The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 We'll be right back after this message.

-Management would like to take a moment to thank the listeners and hosts for all their support that has made revolution radio one of the biggest platforms for free speech in an ever-growing dark world of censorship.
+I would like to take a moment to thank the listeners and hosts for all their support as this made Revolution Radio one of the biggest platforms for free speech in an ever-growing dark world of censorship.

 Unfortunately, this platform for free speech has never been free.